Arpit-447/arpit-demo/README.md

 # arpit-demo
-This is my firsT Git Repository.
+This is my first Git Repository.
+Author - Arpit Pal